-This problem deals with the "pessimistic portfolio allocation" proposed in Bassett, Koenker, and Kordas (2004).
+This problem deals with the "pessimistic portfolio allocation" proposed in Bassett et al. (2004).
 The paper employs a highly artificial example.
 Your task, should you decide to accept it, is to produce a more realistic example using real data.
-Software implementing the methods of the paper is available as an R package called qrisk.
-This is not a CRAN package, but it is available from the url, http://www.econ.uiuc.edu/~roger/research/risk/risk.html The R function qrisk in this package computes optimal portfolio weights based on a matrix of observed, or simulated, asset returns using a specified form of pessimistic Choquet preferences.
+Software implementing the methods of the paper is available in quantreg using the function qrisk.
+The function qrisk in this package computes optimal portfolio weights based on a matrix of observed, or simulated, asset returns using a specified form of pessimistic Choquet preferences.